MichellePG/SAP-PYTHON-/README.md

 ## Introduction:

-Simple guide to establish a connection with SAP's system using python code and trying to fetch the SAP table contents by calling the Function Module RFC_READ_TABLE.
+Simple guide to establish a connection with SAP's system using python code.
 This has multiple purposes that go from fetching data to analyzing purposes.

 ## Requirements: